vontell/EasyAPI/README.md

 ---
 ### Gradle Dependency

-Easily reference the library in your Android projects using this dependency in your module's `build.gradle` file:
+Easily reference the library in your Gradle projects using this dependency in your module's `build.gradle` file:

 ```Groovy
 dependencies {